'The Beekeeper Of Aleppo' Wins 2020 Aspen Words Literary Prize

 "When my dad finally got to the U.K., my grandma said she didn't recognize him and he had 'blood in his eyes,' " Lefteri recalls.
 "I don't know if his eyes were bloodshot — or if she saw something in his eyes that she didn't recognize."

-Lefteri won the third annual Aspen Words Literary Prize on Thursday, earning laurels and $35,000 for illuminating a "vital contemporary issue" in fiction.
+Lefteri won the third annual Aspen Words Literary Prize on Thursday, which, in partnership with NPR, awards $35,000 for illuminating a "vital contemporary issue" in fiction.
 Her winning novel, The Beekeeper of Aleppo, traces the path of a pair of refugees whose lives have been shattered by the years-long war in Syria, and who have little hope to guide them but a cousin who awaits them in the U.K.

 Lefteri beat out a shortlist of finalists that also included Nicole Dennis-Benn, Valeria Luiselli, Bryan Washington and Brian Allen Carr.
 By doing so, she adds her name to a list of Aspen winners that features Mohsin Hamid and Tayari Jones.